andydo1835/Cyberbeat/README.md

-# Final Project
+# Cyberbeat
 ## A self-generating rhythm game using audio onset detection.

-This is a simple rhythm game (in a style similar to StepMania or Dance Dance Revolution with cascading notes) that automatically generates playable maps from audio files.
+This is a simple vertical scrolling rhythm game (in a style similar to StepMania or Dance Dance Revolution with cascading notes) that automatically generates playable maps from audio files.
 This makes heavy use of the [openFrameworks library](https://openframeworks.cc/).

 ## Dependencies